 What this means is that your pages or posts should each cover a single, well-defined topic related to your organization’s work.
 Some examples include ‘About’ pages that explain your work, donation forms, volunteer registration pages, and educational articles connected to your mission.
 This will give you content to promote with your Google Ads.

-Whether you’re creating new content or enhancing existing content, here are some steps to get started to meet the Google Ad Grant requirements:
+Whether you’re creating new content or enhancing existing content, here are some steps to get started to help you adhere to the Google Ad Grants website policy:

 - Identify the goal of your content.
 What problem are you trying to solve for the user?
 For instance, maybe someone wants to learn about fighting climate change, so you’ll provide them with an article that provides plenty of options, like recycling and donating to your nonprofit.